White-Label AI Social Media Management for Agencies

 Here’s where the math gets interesting.

-With a traditional white-label scheduling tool, you’re paying for the right to hide someone else’s logo.
+With a traditional white-label scheduling tool, you’re paying for the right to brand a dashboard.
 That’s it.
-You still need a content team.
-You still spend 15-20 hours per client on creation.
-The white-label is cosmetic.
+Your senior team still spends 15-20 hours per client assembling content.
+The white-label is cosmetic, and your strategists are still buried in production work.

 Traditional white-label model (20 clients):